Online conference discusses need for single national curriculum

 If private schools start teaching the Chinese language in their schools, which would help to get corporate employment in future, no one would criticise, but they should know that the mother tongue had a vital role in the process of learning, she remarked.

-The conference was also addressed by the director of Bloomfield School, Shazia Asmat Zaidi; head of the ACCA Pakistan, Sajeed Aslam; founder of the Rural Development Foundation, Gul Mariam; chief executive of the NBP Fund, Dr Amjad Waheed; chairperson of the Beaconhouse National University, Nasreen Mehmood Qasoori; founder of the Next Generation Professional Development, Shagufta Jabeen; the managing director of the Oxford University Press, Arshad Saeed Hussain; CEO Roots Millennium Education Choudary Faisal Mushtaque; and Talib S. Karim.
-They discussed prose and corn and reservations regarding the national curriculum openly.
+The conference was also addressed by the director of Bloomfield School, Shazia Asmat Zaidi; head of the ACCA Pakistan, Sajeed Aslam; founder of the Rural Development Foundation, Gul Mariam; chief executive of the NBP Fund, Dr Amjad Waheed; chairperson of the Beaconhouse National University, Nasreen Mehmood Qasoori; founder of the Next Generation Professional Development and others.